These are frequently asked questions regarding the AO1 Process™. If you have a specific question that isn’t answered here, please email us.

 A. No. The process was designed around the natural polymer properties of wooden instruments.

-A. Yes.
-The process is specially optimized for each instrument type.
-It was initially conceived for guitars but came out of research that was carried out on multiple types of stringed instruments.
-The violins we have processed have improved dramatically.
+A. The process was initially conceived for guitars but came out of research that was carried out on multiple types of stringed instruments.
+AAL is now offering versions of our AO1 process for mandolins and violins with the same stellar results.

 Q. Will my instrument be subjected to any harsh temperature or humidity changes.